kennethlarotyamat/project16/media/text/translationFiles/rds1.md

 me see you smile with those glistening mauve lips of yours.

-I'll recite poetry, and watch you smile as you listen, and if some mockingbird were to perch nearby and tell a story of a nymph or rose or stars, you
+I'll sing you songs, and see you smile as you listen, and if some mockingbird were to perch nearby and tell a story of a nymph or rose or stars, you